Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 ---
 layout: post
-title: draft - Ever Thought About Learning To Code?
+title: Ever Thought About Learning To Code?
 description: >-
   I sat down to teach myself to code again, after 12 months of endeavour, this is what I can tell you...
 tags: [python, coding, courses, online, funded]